 Irish customer contact centre operator Eishtec acquired by Infosys BPM

-Then Taoiseach Enda Kenny pictured in 2016 listening to Eishtec chief executive Heather Reynolds at an event hosted by the company in Waterford.
-Photograph: Eric Luke / The Irish Times
+Then taoiseach Enda Kenny in 2016 listening to Eistech CEO Heather Reynolds at an event hosted by the company in Waterford.
+Photograph: Eric Luke

 Waterford-based customer contact centre operator Eishtec has been bought by Infosys BPM for an undisclosed sum.

-The company, which employs 1,400 people, informed staff of the move on Monday afternoon.
+The company, which employs 1,400 people, told staff of the move on Monday.
 In a statement, Eishtec said the merger would provide an opportunity for growth, with Eishtec and Infosys BPM already sharing some key clients.

 Eishtec, which was established in 2011, specialises in providing services to the telecoms, social media, healthcare, edtech and fintech sectors.
 It has offices in Waterford, Wexford, Clonmel, and Craigavon in Northern Ireland.
 Infosys offers consulting, technology and next-generation services, working with clients in 46 countries.